Seravo/wp-vagrant/README.md

 ```
 vagrant up --provision
-vagrant ssh -c 'sudo rm -r /data/log/*.log'
-# Also run the scripts/cleanup.sh and zerodisk.sh
 vagrant package
 ```

-To publish the box on on Vagrant Cloud you can either use `packer` (requires Vagrant Enterprise subscription) or upload manually at https://atlas.hashicorp.com/
+To publish the box on on Vagrant Cloud you can either use `packer` (requires Vagrant Enterprise subscription) or upload manually at https://atlas.hashicorp.com/.
+The packer.json file was removed from this repository in Jan 2017 as it had not been used for a while and it wasn't properly maintained.